#StopAsianHate Community Rally ushers in thousands of protesters

 Protestors lined up against the curb of East Santa Clara Street to wave their signs at passing cars, who honked their support in response.
 The rest of the crowd packed into the West Plaza and in the balcony of the second floor of the Rotunda, while the invited speakers, including California’s 27th District Assembly Member Ash Kalra, continued to spread their message to the crowd.

 “The hatred we’ve seen against our community over the last year didn’t start a year ago,” Kalra said.
-“It’s deeply embedded for generations and generations in this place in this place.”
+“It’s deeply embedded for generations and generations in this place.”

 Former congressman Mike Honda closed the speaker event by emphasizing the power of younger generations, who harness the power of technology and can raise awareness about the AAPI hate crimes.